Shivaprasad84/IntegerArrayManipulation/README.md

 Clearing the screen:

-   1. Use clrscr() - For TurboC Compiler (also include header conio.h)
+	1. Use clrscr() - For TurboC Compiler (also include header conio.h).
-   2. Use system("cls") - For gcc 4.9.2 and above
+	2. Use system("cls") - For gcc 4.9.2 and above.
-   3. Use system("clear") - For gcc/g++ compiler in Linux
+	3. Use system("clear") - For gcc/g++ compiler in Linux.

 In this program "position" does not mean index of an array i.e,